Migration Museum Film Club

 We are launching a new Migration Museum Film Club at the Migration Museum at The Workshop.

-Over the next few months, we will be screening a series of films that shed light on different aspects of Britain’s migration story.
-We have selected these films either because of their relevance to our current exhibition, No Turning Back: Seven Migration Moments that Changed Britain, or because they explore more general issues of immigration to and emigration from Britain.
+We will be screening a series of films that shed light on different aspects of Britain’s migration story.
+We have selected these films either because of their relevance to our current exhibition, No Turning Back: Seven Migration Moments that Changed Britain, or because they explore more general issues of immigration and emigration.

 Where possible, film screenings will be accompanied by a short interview and discussion with one of the